Marilwoo/rt2_assignment1/README.md

  ```
  roslaunch rt2_assignment1 sim.launch
  ```
-- Follow the nstrucions on the terminal
+- Follow the instrucions on the terminal